pytorch/xla/.github/ci.md

 4. Remove the `.torch_pin` in PyTorch/XLA PR and merge.
 To be noted, `git commit --amend` should be avoided in this step as PyTorch CI will keep using the commit hash created in step 1 until other PRs update that manually or the nightly buildbot updates that automatically.
 5. Finally, don't delete your branch until 2 days later.
 See step 4 for explanations.

+### Running TPU tests on PRs

+By default, we only run TPU tests on a postsubmit basis to save capacity.
+If you are making a sensitive change, add the `tpuci` label to your PR.
+Note that the label must be present before `build_and_test.yml` triggers.
+If it has already run, make a new commit or rebase to trigger the CI again.

 ## CI Environment

 Before the CI in this repository runs, we build a the base dev image.
 These are the same images we recommend in our VSCode `.devcontainer` setup and nightly build to ensure consistency between environments.
 We produce variants with and without CUDA, configured in `infra/ansible` (build config) and `infra/tpu-pytorch-releases/dev_images.tf` (build triggers).